jonburdon/race-hub/README.md

 This will only one run test, which checks a url in the results app.
 The test passes.

 ### Manual Testing

 Manual testing was performed in a three step approach:

+- Testing as a Race Organiser took place first in the manual testing process.
+When the project was deployed to Heroku, as it started with a blank database, the developer tested the project by only adding content via the front end interface initially.
 - When Deployed to Production, a blank database was used and the data added as if using the site as a site administrator.
 This helped identify issues with the front end Organiser Dashboard.
 - Testing of User Stories.
 Testing of Features and Defensive Design
 - Device testing.